apache/apisix/doc/plugins/kafka-logger.md

 ## Info

-Difference between async and the sync data push.

-1. In sync model

-    In case of success, returns the offset (** cdata: LL **) of the current broker and partition.
-    In case of errors, returns `nil` with a string describing the error.

-2. In async model

 The `message` will write to the buffer first.
-    It will send to the kafka server when the buffer exceed the `batch_num`, or every `flush_time` flush the buffer.
+It will send to the kafka server when the buffer exceed the `batch_max_size`, or every `buffer_duration` flush the buffer.

 In case of success, returns `true`.
 In case of errors, returns `nil` with a string describing the error (`buffer overflow`).

 ##### Sample broker list